Are you thinking about buying a home in San Diego in 2025? If so, you…

 California House Hunting Process at a Glance

-In California, the house-hunting process can vary from one home buyer to the next, and for a number of reasons.
+In California, the house hunting process can vary from one home buyer to the next, and for a number of reasons.
 For instance, buyers who use home loans have to complete additional steps that “cash buyers” do not.
-But since mortgage loans are used for most purchases, we’ll be addressing them here as well.
+But since mortgage loans are used for most purchases, we’ve included them in this guide.

 1. Determine your price range.

 It’s wise to establish a price range early on in the process, because it helps you narrow your home search.
-In other words, you won’t waste time looking at houses you can’t afford.
+It also prevents you from wasting time looking at houses you can’t afford.

 Related: How much house can I afford?